Delaware River Joint Toll Bridge Commission: Bridges

-The Lumberville–Raven Rock Bridge, also known as the Lumberville Foot Bridge, is a free pedestrian bridge over the Delaware River.
+The Lumberville–Raven Rock Bridge, also known as the Lumberville Foot Bridge, is a free pedestrian suspension bridge over the Delaware River.
 The bridge connects Bull's Island Recreation Area near Raven Rock, Delaware Township in Hunterdon County, New Jersey to Lumberville, Solebury Township in Bucks County, Pennsylvania.
-The bridge, which is one of the two exclusively pedestrian bridges over the Delaware River.
+The bridge is one of the two exclusively pedestrian bridges over the Delaware River.